 This is my Great Dane puppy Meshach eating raw green tripe which is loaded with enzymes and probiotics!
-One of the things we’ve always taught on our internet radio show, Animal Talk Naturally, and in our writing is how important a role enzymes (and probiotics) play in our health and that of our animals.
+One of the things I’ve always taught on my podcast and in my writing is how important a role enzymes (and probiotics) play in our health and that of our animals.
 It is challenging to get people to see the need to feed our animals the natural, raw diets that nature intended for them to eat because of all the brainwashing done through advertising among other things.
 However, the fact remains that we are all born with an enzyme reserve and when that reserve is gone so are we!
 We MUST get enzymes from our food and that won’t happen if all we eat is processed, microwaved food.
 It doesn’t happen for our animals either when fed nothing but processed junk food from a bag or can (no matter what label is on the outside!).
 Gary Young, Founder of Young Living, explains in the following article what enzymes are, what they do and why we need them – AND that includes our animals!

 Essential Enzymes and Essential Oils

 What exactly are enzymes?
 Many Young Living distributors make sure to eat some of their food raw in order to receive food enzymes.
 But what exactly are enzymes?
 Enzymes are proteins produced by living organisms and, like all proteins, are composed of amino acids.
 Proteins are formed by stringing together long chains of amino acids, which have literally millions of different structures.
 All of the tissues and hormones of our body are built from proteins.
 But Enzymes are a special kind of protein.